AI Buyer Insights:

 Companies worldwide use OpenFOAM, from small firms to large enterprises across 21+ industries.

-Organizations such as Volkswagen Germany, General Motors and FM Global are recorded users of OpenFOAM for Computational Fluid Dynamics (CFD).
+Organizations such as Volkswagen Germany, General Motors, FM Global, UFI Filters Group and De Pretto Industrie are recorded users of OpenFOAM for Computational Fluid Dynamics (CFD).

-Companies using OpenFOAM are most concentrated in Automotive and Insurance, with adoption spanning over 21 industries.
+Companies using OpenFOAM are most concentrated in Automotive, Insurance and Manufacturing, with adoption spanning over 21 industries.

-Companies using OpenFOAM are most concentrated in Germany and United States, with adoption tracked across 195 countries worldwide.
+Companies using OpenFOAM are most concentrated in Germany, United States and Italy, with adoption tracked across 195 countries worldwide.
 This global distribution highlights the popularity of OpenFOAM across Americas, EMEA, and APAC.

 Customers of OpenFOAM include firms across all revenue levels — from $0-100M, to $101M-$1B, $1B-$10B, and $10B+ global corporations.